Music Technology ResourcesFor those interested in computer-based music production

 This page is updated regularly, so check back.
 Also: please feel free to contact me if any plugins on the list are deprecated, or if there are some (professional quality, cross-platform, free) that you recommend.

 DAWs and Production

-- Reaper is my go-to DAW.
-It is cross-platform, fully functions in demo mode, and is reasonably priced.
+Reaper is my go-to DAW.
+It is professional, cross-platform, fully functions in demo mode, and is reasonably priced.
 To continue using in demo mode you just need to click the “Still Evaluating” button.
 They are a very generous company: the demo does not expire.
 We love it.
-If you do too, and are financially able, please buy a license after you've used the demo for a while.
+If you do as well, and are financially able, please buy a license after you've used the demo for a while.

 - Ask around, a friend who purchased a controller might have an extra license on one of their accounts.

 - Academic pricing is available for Standard and Suite, 40 percent off.
 No educational price for the Intro version.